pixelflinger/lanczos-2d/README.md

 _Aliasing can be seen in the distance.
 Low frequencies appear where there should be none._

-MSAA and mipmaping are Two ways that GPUs can use to help mitigate this during rasterization.
+MSAA and mipmaping are two ways that GPUs can use to help mitigate this during rasterization.
 MSAA addresses aliasing due to sampling the geometry, while mipmapping addresses aliasing due to sampling textures.